uiv-lib/uiv/docs/pages/components/DatePicker.md

 Use `date-class` to apply custom classes to each date button, which should be an function that:

-* takes the date of button as param.
+* takes the date of button as the first param.
+* (0.33.0+) also with current month and year showing of the picker in the second param.
 * returns the class(es).

 See below example for detail usage, which has all sunday highlighted: